|

 panel.
 The court filing, which names Chase's mother and father as defendants, says the family agreed to as much in a contract

 signed by Chase's mother before the teen was enrolled in the camp.
+Lawyers for the Brown Schools, which operates youth-oriented therapeutic

 programs across the country, filed the petition June 6 the same day they met with the Moodys' lawyers, who include Johnnie

+Cochran, the high-profile attorney who successfully defended OJ Simpson.
 Howard Falkenberg, the Brown Schools' spokesman in Austin, said company

 officials filed the petition to make clear their opinion that any dispute with the family should be handled outside the courtroom.

 Should a judge disagree, Falkenberg said, the company wanted to establish grounds for the case to be considered in Mason County.
+Chase was sent to the camp to work out anger issues and other behavioral

 problems.
 He died there Oct.
 14 after being physically restrained by at least three camp staff members because of what the